melissafisheranalyst/Etsy-Art_Analysis/README.md

 # Etsy-Art_Analysis

 ## Project Summary
-This repository contains my analysis of Etsy listings, focusing on sales performance and listing characteristics.
+This repository contains my analysis of Etsy listings, focusing on structure and keyword attributes of Etsy listings.
 The data was obtained via the Etsy API and is stored in an SQLite database (`etsy_data.db`).
-The goal of this analysis is to elucidate best practices for listing art-related items on Etsy to generate traffic and increase sales.
+The goal of this analysis is to elucidate best practices for listing art-related items on Etsy to generate viewing traffic to art related Etsy listings.
 ## Database Structure
 The database consists of three datasets: